joelmeyerson/cryobase/README.md

-## CryoBase details

 CryoBase was made with Create React App, Electron, and Electron Builder.
 AntD framework used for UI.

 ## Quick overview of running and building

-Download the git repo and install the dependencies running `yarn` or `npm install`.
-The following assumes NPM is used but Yarn commands can be used instead.
-Use `npm start` or `yarn start` to start the React web server, then in a separate shell run `npm run electron-start` or `yarn electron-start` to open the Electron app with debut console enabled.
-To build the package run `yarn dist` to generate the dist folder which contains the app.

-NOTE: The electron-builder tool which is run with `yarn dist` will minify all code in the /src folder.
-However, main.js and preload.js cannot reside in /src and thus are not minified.
-As a workaround, main.js and preload.js should be manually minified using the Babel minify tool.
-The script minify-script.sh contains the command to do this.
-The minified versions should replace the original main.js and preload.js before building.
+Download the git repo and install the dependencies.
+`yarn` or `npm install`

+Start the React web server.
+`yarn start` or `npm start`

+In a separate shell start Electron.
+`yarn electron-start` or `npm run electron-start`

+Build the package.
+Best to first close the React server and Electron first.
+`yarn electron-pack` or `npm run electron-pack`

+## Technical notes
+Electron Builder prefers to have the main JS file named as `electron.js` so should not use `main.js`.

+Electron Builder only does minification for files in `/src` and thus will not minify `electron.js` or `preload.js` which reside in `/public`.
+As a workaround the `prebuild.sh` script is before the app is packaged, and the `postbuild.sh` script is run after packaging.
+This script requires the `yarn dist` and `yarn dist` directories which are in the main project folder.
+Both scripts are automatically run when running `yarn electron-pack` or `npm run electron-pack`.

+This repository was helpful for getting Electron Builder to properly package the app: https://github.com/rgfindl/electron-cra-boilerplate

+## Available Scripts from Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts from Create React App

 In the project directory, you can run: